-a pipe freezes and then bursts in your home while you are away for 7 days or more unless you made sure the heating kept working or drained the pipes.
+- a pipe freezes and then bursts in your home while you are away for 7 days or more unless you made sure the heating kept working or drained the pipes.

 - ice or water damages your fence, pavement, patio or swimming pool.

 - your loss/damage was caused by waterborne objects.

 So, you want to make a claim.
 You’ve fulfilled the requirements of your insurance and you’re aware of the exclusions to your policy.
 There’s just one more thing you need to be aware of before dealing with the claims process: deductibles.
 A deductible is the amount of money you have to pay toward a claim before your insurance policy covers the rest.
-If your a pipe bursts in your home causing $15,000 of damage and you have a $5,000 deductible, your insurance provider will cover $10,000 of the $15,000.
+If a pipe bursts in your home causing $15,000 of damage and you have a $5,000 deductible, your insurance provider will cover $10,000 of the $15,000.
 With Square One, because you’re able to choose your own coverage limits and deductibles, the deductible is applied to the coverage limit rather than the loss amount when a claim exceeds the coverage limit.

 All policies have deductibles, and most actually have more than one type.
 Deductibles help to keep the cost of your premium down.
 If you want to pay less per month you can raise your deductible.
-You’re agreeing to pay for a bigger portion of the loss, so don’t agree to a pay an amount you can’t afford.
+You’re agreeing to pay for a bigger portion of the loss, so don’t agree to an amount you can’t afford.
 There are several different types of deductibles.

 - Glass deductible: for damage to windows.

 - Hail deductible: for claims resulting from hail.